davebx/kc-align/README.md

 Kc-Align is a codon-aware multiple aligner that uses Kalgin2 to produce in-frame gapped codon alignments for selection analysis of small genomes (mostly viral and some smaller bacterial genomes).
 Takes nucleotide seqeunces as inputs, converts them to their in-frame amino acid sequences, performs multiple alignment with Kalign, and then converts the alignments back to their original codon sequence while preserving the gaps.
 Produces two outputs: the gapped nucleotide alignments in FASTA format and in CLUSTAL format.

 Kc-Align will also attempt to detect any frameshift mutations in the input reads.
-If a frameshift is detected, that sequence will not be included in the multiple alignment and it's ID will be printed to stdout.
+If a frameshift is detected, that sequence will not be included in the multiple alignment and its ID will be printed to stdout.

 # Modes